GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-resource-sharing/index.md

 ### header

-Information about the message such the type of message or the encoding of the message.
+Information about the message such as the type of message or the encoding of the message.
 A header can include a
 [variety of information](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)
 expressed as key-value pairs.
 The request header and response header contain